 It seems that most of these understandings have been lost, and as a consequence what currently exists is an obscure and indistinct form of the dispensational system.
 Most contemporaries seem to define dispensationalism as the understanding that separates the existence of Israel from the existence of the church.
 But this is just one of the many proper conclusions or results of sound dispensational thinking, rather than being the inception of the entire system.
 No doubt it is an important understanding to apprehend, but how does it define the principles of a theological system?
 Any bible seeking and believing Christian, guided by the Spirit of God, would and should be able to come to the same conclusion without having any preconceived directions or instructions given to him by a theological system.
 Scripture is clear that Israel is different and distinct from the body of Christ.
 There has to be many, many believers who hold this truth without being adherents to any brand of theology.
 But if we examine classical dispensationalism we find that its characteristic principles are far more involved than the simple biblical distinction between Israel and the church.

-The pattern and principles of a biblical dispensation looks something like this: there is a sovereign work of God that begins every dispensation; then there is responsibility given to a corporate group for testimony and care of the original work; then there is success or failure by man of his responsibility, and if failure, then decline from the original position set up by God; the dispensation then continues on only by the longsuffering and mercy of God in saving some; when the growing evil and corruption of the corporate body has exhausted the patience of God, He then brings in judgment to end the dispensation.
+The pattern and principles of a biblical dispensation looks something like this: there is a sovereign work of God that begins every dispensation; then there is responsibility given to a corporate group for testimony and care of the original work; then there is success or failure by this corporate group of their collective responsibility, and if failure, then decline from the original position set up by God; the dispensation then continues on only by the longsuffering and mercy of God in saving some; when the growing evil and corruption of the corporate body has exhausted the patience of God, He then brings in judgment to end the dispensation.
 This is what the classical dispensational system originally was through Darby and Kelly.
 These principles and understandings have all but disappeared in revised dispensationalism.

 Darby and Kelly correctly taught the corruption and ruin of Christendom in the present dispensation, and that this ruin is the testimony of God in New Testament scripture.
 Darby is accused of teaching the ruin of the church, but a moderately attentive reading of his teachings will show he was always referring to the ruin of the “nominal church” or “the outward external body” – a.k.a.
 Christendom.
 In his later writings Darby used the term Christendom more frequently.
 Kelly used the term often.
 These men were too spiritually intelligent to ever teach that the true church, the body of Christ, could be ruined if God Himself was building it (Matt.
 16:18, Eph.
 1:22-23; 2:13-22).
 But back in the mid-1800s most Christians referred to Christendom as the church.
 It took time for Darby and Kelly to build the use of this important distinction in early dispensationalism – the difference between what God builds and what man builds.
 However, what man builds on the earth has failed (Christendom), and will eventually be subject to the judgment of God (I Cor.
 3:9-17).
 Does not judgment start at the house of God?
 Peter is referring to the whole of Christendom (all that names the name of Jesus Christ) as the house of God.